Wellington Point

 Wellington Point's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-About 68.3% of residents report no medical ailments, higher than Greater Brisbane's 66.8%.
-The area has 21.4% of residents aged 65 and over (2,637 people), which is higher than Greater Brisbane's 20.0%.
+Asthma and arthritis are the most prevalent medical conditions, affecting 8.1 and 7.9% of residents respectively.
+68.3% of residents report no medical ailments, slightly higher than the 66.8% in Greater Brisbane.
+The area has a higher proportion of seniors aged 65 and over at 21.4%, compared to 20.0% in Greater Brisbane.
 Health outcomes among seniors are above average, outperforming the general population in health metrics.

 Frequently Asked Questions - Health